Zichqec/weather_station/readme.txt

 A full list of events sent by the plugin, as well as the references associated with them, is available in events_reference.txt.

 Please note: I only get 1 million free API calls a month.
 If you're a developer and that limit worries you, please check the note near the top of main.dic about it.
-My code uses weatherapi.com to get the weather, and you are welcome to use anything you find in main.dic and envelopes.dic!
+My code uses weatherapi.com to get the weather, and you are welcome to use anything you find in main.dic and envelopes.dic in your own ghost!
 I would appreciate a link back to me if you use my code.
 You are also welcome to use my moon icons to display the moon phase, if you'd like.

 —————————— Version History ——————————

+— v1.0.4 —

+- Updated permissions notes in main.dic and readme, since they were not entirely clear before.
+- Removed the "short numbers" option for the air quality data, since weather API seems to now be shortening these numbers themselves.
+- Updated some old links.

 — v1.0.3 —

-• Fixed an issue where if a location search only returned a single result, it would say there were none.
+- Fixed an issue where if a location search only returned a single result, it would say there were none.
-• Fixed an issue where the references in the daily forecast for average humidity and maximum wind speed in mph were swapped.
+- Fixed an issue where the references in the daily forecast for average humidity and maximum wind speed in mph were swapped.
-• Fixed an issue where metric time would not show the "No sunrise" etc. displays (I think, I did this so long ago I'm not positive).
+- Fixed an issue where metric time would not show the "No sunrise" etc. displays (I think, I did this so long ago I'm not positive).
-• Made emdashes always appear in the font Calibri, to avoid tofus on balloons with special fonts.
+- Made emdashes always appear in the font Calibri, to avoid tofus on balloons with special fonts.
-• Added a \![no-autopause] tag to menus for ghosts using my autopause system, so that they should display menus instantly.
+- Added a \![no-autopause] tag to menus for ghosts using my autopause system, so that they should display menus instantly.
-• Gave Weather Station its own github repo where changes can be tracked, and changed the homeurl accordingly.
+- Gave Weather Station its own github repo where changes can be tracked, and changed the homeurl accordingly.

 — v1.0.2 —

-• Fixed the documentation having a couple of references in the wrong order.
+- Fixed the documentation having a couple of references in the wrong order.
-• Changed the display to use plain text highlighting instead of anchors.
+- Changed the display to use plain text highlighting instead of anchors.
 This will not work on older versions of SSP, but fixes an issue where the balloon could time out if they were clicked.
-• Cancelling the location search menu will now close the input box.
+- Cancelling the location search menu will now close the input box.
-• Added an additional reference to OnWeatherStation.Error that indicates whether an update is available for the plugin.
+- Added an additional reference to OnWeatherStation.Error that indicates whether an update is available for the plugin.
-• Updated to YAYAtc571-3.
+- Updated to YAYAtc571-3.

 — v1.0.1 —

-• Fixed a bug where if a weather alert contained an apostrophe, it would break it and make ghosts read out part of the weather alert when loaded in.
+- Fixed a bug where if a weather alert contained an apostrophe, it would break it and make ghosts read out part of the weather alert when loaded in.

 — v1.0.0 —

-• Initial release
+- Initial release